jarioksa/twinspan/README.md

   missing, and these elements must be accessed and handled manually.
 The next section describes the structure of the result object and its handling.
+- **0.6:** Has now most support functions: `summary` gives the division history and lists the signed indicator species, `cut` returns quadrat or species classification at any level, `twintable` prints the classified community table, `as.dendrogram` displays the divisions as a denrogram that can be plotted and handled with standdard dendrogram tools, `predict` uses indicator species to allocate quadrats to established classes also with `newdata`.
+In addition, `twinsform` transform data so that its correspondence analysis is similar to the one in `twinspan`.
+However, the function is not tested with all non-default options and documentation is still rudimentary.

 ## Structure of the Result Object